lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 This section describes how to retrieve in Modelica values from the EnergyPlus object ``Output:Variable``.

-There will be a Modelica block called ``EnergyPlus.OutputVariable`` with parameters
+There is a Modelica block called ``OutputVariable`` with parameters

 +---------------------------+--------------------------------------------------------------------------------------------------+
 | Name                      | Comment                                                                                          |